 The two personal cards in the Freedom group are Chase Freedom Flex and Chase Freedom Unlimited.

-The new card, Chase Freedom Flex, and the Chase Freedom Unlimited are both cash back cards.
+The new card, Chase Freedom Flex, and the card_name are both cash back cards.
 I generally discourage cash back cards because I can often redeem transferable points at much higher values.